 Lycopene & Carotenoids

-Studies indicate bodies with low levels of carotenoids have increases risk of maintain persistent HPV infections.1 High levels of vegetable consumption have been show to decrease HPV persistence by more than 50%.2 This show the importance of loading up on richly pigmented vegetables such as: peppers, tomatoes, carrots, mangos, sweet potatoes, spinach and kale.
+Studies have shown that those with deficient levels of carotenoids have an increased risk of persistent HPV infections.(1) High levels of vegetable consumption have been shown to decrease HPV persistence by more than 50%.(2) Higher levels of lycopene are associated with decreased risks.(2) This shows the importance of loading up on richly-pigmented vegetables such as peppers, tomatoes, carrots, mangos, sweet potatoes, spinach and kale to support overall balance.

 - Calculation: 8000IU x 2= 16000IU), 3mg of betacarotene is 5000 IU, need 9.6mg.
 Source